 Merlyn Wood: Sweet

 Every single time Merlyn Wood shows up on a track it’s an absolute treat.
-It’s very difficult to single out just one of his verses, because he doesn’t something different but equally as passionate or energetic each time.
+It’s very difficult to single out just one of his verses, because he does something different but equally as passionate or energetic each time.
 His verse on ‘Milk’ is touching and speaks to everyone in a post-education daze struggling to figure everything out, and his verse on ‘Heat’ is one of the most impactful moments on the first Saturation.

 But, for however much these other verses stand out, his verse on ‘Sweet’ is the real highlight.
 Merlyn frequently comes through with some fun quotables, but his ‘Sweet’ verse provides one memorable line after another.
 “DON’T CALL ME STU-PID, THAT AIN’T THE WAY MY NAME PRO-NOUNCED.”
 If you aren’t quoting this verse daily, you’re living wrong.